Skip to main content

 headers

-Custom email headers
+Custom email headers as key-value object

 Example: